ShivaShanmuganathan/PyCryption/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Dockerized Python Encryptor - How does this work?
+## Dockerized Python Encryptor - How do I run this?

 1. Encrypt your file.